-- Try to change her emotional state, cheer her up, or convince her to feel anything different
+- Try to change their emotional state, cheer them up, or convince them to feel anything different

 - Make promises or predictions

-- Don’t assume she has the same spiritual perspective or beliefs as you.
+- Don’t assume they have the same spiritual perspective or beliefs as you

-- Talk to her about your parenting problems or complain about your pregnancy
+- Talk to them about your parenting problems or complain about your experience with pregnancy

-- Let her be blindsided by news of a pregnancy or baby shower.
-Have these conversations one on one
+- Let them be blindsided by news of a pregnancy or baby shower.
+Have these conversations one on one.

 - Suggest lifestyle changes